Nicolás Nogueras: Biography

 In 1978, Nogueras tried to obtain a writ of certiorari against Puerto Rican airline Prinair at the United States Supreme Court, but he was denied.

 Nogueras retired from politics in 1985, but returned in 1988 when he was again reelected as Senator at the general elections.
 He was reelected in 1992 and was chosen as President pro tempore of the Senate.

 In 1996, Nogueras was expelled from the Senate when House Speaker Zaida Hernández accused him of tax evasion.
 After several years, the accusations against Nogueras weren't proved and he was acquitted.

 Aside from politics, Nogueras worked as a hotel and real estate owner.
-He also worked in the music and entertainment business as director of the César Concepción Orchestra, as a political commentator in various television and radio programs and as a private attorney.
+He also worked in the music and entertainment business as director of the César Concepción Orchestra, as a political commentator on various television and radio programs and as a private attorney.
 In 2011, he briefly represented PNP legislator Iván Rodríguez Traverzo in a case against him.

 Nogueras was married to Lizbeth Algarín.